yunwoong7/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [x] by creating a pointer to the most recent snapshot/commit for the branch.
 - [ ] by creating a data array of branches in the same repository.
 - [ ] by creating a data dictionary of code changes.
-- [ ] be creating a debug log that stores repository changes.
+- [ ] by creating a debug log that stores repository changes.

 #### Q65.
 You want to perform a git reset but cannot recall all of the available options.
 What command would you use to see a description of them?